petergtz/pegomock/README.md

 -	`--output,-o`: Output file; defaults to mock_<interface>_test.go.

 -	`--package`: Package of the generated code; defaults to the package from which pegomock was executed suffixed with _test

+- `--generate-matchers,-m`: This will auto-generate argument matchers and place them in a `matchers` directory alongside the mock source code itself.

 For more flags, run: